-COMMUNICATION: When contacting me via email keep in mind first, I will not open nor respond to emails that come from a "personal" email address.
+- I will not open nor respond to emails that come from a "personal" email address.
 You are a student at this college, and have been provided with a school email address which all correspondence with me needs to come from.
-Secondly, please be sure to sign your emails with your first and last name, otherwise I won't know who you are or how to answer your questions or concerns.
-Third, please include 218 T 6PM in the subject line of your email.
-Finally, during the week I will respond to emails during office hours or when I am on campus on and I will not be responding to emails over the weekend.
+When I send a mass email to the class via Moodle, it will come from my cooke@linnbenton.edu email address.
+Please make sure that you email does not filter out emails that come from me. - Please be sure to sign your emails with your first and last name, otherwise I won't know who you are or how to answer your questions or concerns. - Please include LB 218 the subject line of your email. - During the week I will respond to emails during office hours or when I am on campus on and I will not be responding to emails over the weekend.
 If you have not heard from me within 24 hours of emailing me during the week, then you can send a courteous and professional follow up email.